Metric mechanics with non-trivial topology: actuating irises, cylinders and evertors: Shape programming of annular LCE actuators

 \section{Shape programming of annular LCE actuators}

 In this work, we consider an initially flat annular LCE sheet, $R_i<R<R_o$, patterned with a planar nematic director field $\n$, as seen in Fig.~\ref{fig:theory}a.
-Upon heating the sheet contracts by $\lambda$ along $\n$ and extends by $\lambda^{-\nu}=1/\sqrt{\lambda}$ in the orthogonal direction $\nperp$.
-Later we discuss how the value $\nu = 1/2$ is less restrictive than it may appear.
+Upon heating, the sheet contracts by $\lambda$ in the direction parallel to $\n$, and extends by $\lambda^{-\nu}$ in the orthogonal direction.
 An infinitesimal length element in the undeformed sheet, $\mathrm{d}\mathbf{l}$, thus has an activated length given by

-and the sheet deforms to adopt this programmed metric, $\bar{a}$, in general becoming a curved surface such as Fig.~\ref{fig:theory}b.
+where $\nperp$ is orthogonal to $\n$.
+The sheet deforms to adopt this programmed metric, $\bar{a}$, in general becoming a curved surface such as Fig.~\ref{fig:theory}b.
+The sheet's small thickness $t$ also increases by $\lambda^{-\nu}$ upon activation.
+Curvature, $\kappa$, is penalised by a bending energy $\propto t^3 \kappa^2$, leading to residual bending stresses $\propto t \kappa$.
+In the $t \to 0$ limit, this bend cost is negligible compared to the cost of deviating from $\bar{a}$, which incurs stretch energy $\propto t$.
+Thus bend only enters as a `tie-breaker' between (thickness-independent) isometries of $\bar{a}$.

 Our shape programming task is to choose the director pattern $\n$ that will morph the annulus into our desired surface.
 We restrict our attention to axisymmetric director patterns, partly for simplicity, and partly because many use cases may actually be best suited by axisymmetric actuation.
 We define such patterns using the angle $\alpha(R)$ between $\n$ and the radial basis vector $\hat{\vec{R}}$:

 The integral curves of this pattern are spirals, as shown in Fig.~\ref{fig:theory}a.
 Such spirals encode nematic bend and splay vector fields given by,

 and implicitly contain an $m=1$ topological defect at the origin, since the director winds by $2\pi$ on traversing any loop containing the hole.